 The Golden Ball is the World Cup honour that captures the whole tournament in one name.
 It is not only about scoring.
 It is about who controlled matches, bent knockout ties, and left the strongest overall mark on the finals.

-This history guide covers every men's winner, the most important records, and the players with the best chance to join the list in 2026.
+This history guide covers every men's winner, the most important records, and the details that make this award different from the World Cup's other honours.

 Quick Answer